ddottyler/Chitter/README.md

 `rspec`

+### Technologies used

+- Ruby
+- Sinatra
+- Capybara
+- Rspec
+- Bcrypt

 ### Next steps on the project

-1. Users to be added to each peep
+1. User names to be added to each user and their peeps
 2. Styling to be added to all pages and elements
 3. Functional navbar
 4. Follow other users feature
+5. Delete button to be added to comments
+6. Circle CI to be added
+7. Test coverage to be added
+8. Add project to Heroku